 High-carbohydrate fruits include bananas, raisins, dried apricots, dried figs, dried dates, etc.

-Carbohydrate content in dried fruits is higher than in normal fruits, for example, carbohydrate in 100 grams of apricot is 11 gm, while carbohydrate in dried apricots is 63 gm.
-So if you want to eat high carbohydrate fruits then you can choose dried fruits.
+Carbohydrate content in dried fruits is higher than in normal fruits.
+For example, the carbohydrate in 100 grams of apricots is 11 g, while the carbohydrate in dried apricots is 63 g.
+So if you want to eat high-carbohydrate fruits, then you can choose dried fruits.

 Chickpeas